AnoushkaVyas/GraphZoo/README.md

 ## Getting Started in 60 Seconds

-To train a graph convolutional network model for node classification task on cora dataset, make use of GraphZoo customized loss functions and evaluation metrics for this task.
+To train a Hyperbolic Graph Convolutional Networks model for node classification task on Cora dataset, make use of GraphZoo APIs customized loss functions and evaluation metrics for this task.

 Prepare input data: